Whether big, small, or in between, high-performing organizations share seven distinct characteristics that I call the Seven Pillars of Accountability:

 Just as most leaders answer “customers” when asked “to whom does your organization make promises?” most leaders’ first thought when asked about “reputation” is to consider it as something that occurs outside the organization.

-Although technically true, this assessment is only half the equation.
+Although technically true, this assessment is only half the equa tion.
 Your reputation as a leader is also being formed by your ability or inability to live up to your promises inside your organization.
+And this reputation can often leak outside your organisation, in the form of negative reviews.
+Having an online reputation management agency onboard working with you to handle this may just be the best decision you ever make.

 A delay in addressing underperformance signals to your employees that you are either oblivious to the problem, don’t care about the problem or afraid to confront the issue.
 Such behavior diminishes a leader’s credibility.